seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 like himself*

 **VENTIDIUS**
-Most honour'd Timon,
+Most honor'd Timon,
 It hath pleased the gods to remember my father's age,
 And call him to long peace.
 He is gone happy, and has left me rich:
 Then, as in grateful virtue I am bound
 To your free heart, I do return those talents,
 Doubled with thanks and service, from whose help
-I derived liberty.
+I derived liberty. /

 **TIMON**
-O, by no means,
+/ O, by no means,
 Honest Ventidius; you mistake my love:
 I gave it freely ever; and there's none
 Can truly say he gives, if he receives: